kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 <span class="mce-heading-2">Important Considerations For Application Developers</span><span class="mce-heading-3"></span>

-When not applications are not developer with security in mind, a malicious user can use:
+When not applications are not developed with security in mind, a malicious user can use:

 *   A compromised secret to create a KS at will
 *   A compromised admin KS to cause irreversible harm to your account (such as deleting all content)